 For a more challenging adventure, take the Monarch Trail starting from the left hand side, following the trail clockwise until you reach the junction.
 At the junction, you can go around the other side of the lake until you reach the Cascade Creek and Falls Trail, following that trail for three miles until you reach the incredible waterfalls.

-To learn more about Monarch Lake Colorado and other great hiking spots, contact our office today and ask about booking your lodgings through us!
+To vacation near Monarch Lake Colorado and other great hiking spots, contact our office today and ask about booking your lodgings through us!
 We recommend one of our luxury villas for the highest quality experience, such as this charmer!